izivkov/CasioGShockSmartSync/README.md

 Third-Party: It's not an official Casio app, but rather an independent project.
 Open Source: The Smart Sync app is open-source and available on F-Droid.
 Google Services Integration: It specifically focuses on integrating with Google services like Calendar and Alarms.
+No Casio Account: Unlike the official app, it doesn't require a Casio account for use.

 #### Availability: